Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: Abstract

 \section{Abstract}

-Tactile perception is a critical component of solving real-world manipulation tasks, but tactile sensors for manipulation have barriers to use such as fragility and cost.
-In this work, we engage a robust, low-cost tactile sensor, BeadSight, as an alternative to precise pre-calibrated sensors for a pretraining approach to manipulation.
-We show that tactile pretraining, even with a low-fidelity sensor as BeadSight, can improve an imitation learning agent's performance on complex manipulation tasks.
-We demonstrate this method against a baseline USB cable plugging task, previously achieved with a much higher precision GelSight sensor as the tactile input to pretraining.
-Our best BeadSight pretrained visuo-tactile agent completed the task with 70\% accuracy compared to 85\% for the best GelSight pretrained visuo-tactile agent, with vision-only inference for both.
-Code for this project is available at: \href{https://github.com/selamie/beadsight }{https://github.com/selamie/beadsight }
+Tactile perception is essential for real-world manipulation tasks, yet the high cost and fragility of tactile sensors can limit their practicality.
+In this work, we explore BeadSight (a low-cost, open-source tactile sensor) alongside a tactile pre-training approach, an alternative method to precise, pre-calibrated sensors.
+By pre-training with the tactile sensor and then disabling it during downstream tasks, we aim to enhance robustness and reduce costs in manipulation systems.
+We investigate whether tactile pre-training, even with a low-fidelity sensor like BeadSight, can improve the performance of an imitation learning agent on complex manipulation tasks.
+Through visuo-tactile pre-training on both similar and dissimilar tasks, we analyze its impact on a longer-horizon downstream task.
+Our experiments show that visuo-tactile pre-training improved performance on a USB cable plugging task by up to 65\% with vision-only inference.
+Additionally, on a longer-horizon drawer pick-and-place task, pre-training — whether on a similar, dissimilar, or identical task — consistently improved performance, highlighting the potential for a large-scale visuo-tactile pre-trained encoder.
+Code for this project is available at: \href{https://github.com/selamie/beadsight}{https://github.com/selamie/beadsight}.